Jugnusharma/Measuring_Diversity_Index_to_Predict_Company_Revenue/README.md

 # Calculation for Diversity Index and Predictions based on the Index

+This resource covrers 3 things:

+•	How to Measure Diversity Index

+•	Create a Regression model to predict a metric (in this case the revenue, in most HR use cases it is the turnover)

+•	Based on the model understand how increase or decrease in Diversity index effects a metric in this case the revenue

 Simpson's indices are a way of quantifying the biodiversity of communities.
 The value of Simpson's index reflects how many different types of species are in a community and how evenly distributed the population of each species is.
 We can use this same logic in an HR setting in order to understand the diversity and the impact that it has on other variables.
 In this example below the effect that the index has on revenue.

 **Dataset**